 How does mediation work?

 Each mediation starts with the willingness by both parties to engage with each other and sit around the same table.
 Parties can either agree mediation beforehand or be referred there by the courts during a court case.
-It is now common practice for Dutch courts to promote alternative dispute resolution during court cases, based on the fact that most court decisions are ‘all or nothing’ and can lead to even more court cases being initiated by the losing party.
+It is now common practice for Dutch courts to promote alternative dispute resolution during court cases.
+The reasoning being that most court decisions are ‘all or nothing’ and can lead to even more court cases being initiated by the losing party.
 By using mediation parties can come to a mutually agreeable and lasting settlement.

 Once a mediator has been appointed, talks can begin.
 Usually the first meeting is not about the dispute itself, but about how the mediation process will proceed.
 Parties meet the mediator either together or separately so that the mediator can gather information for the further process.

 In most cases, the mediator will commence by talking about how the dispute came about and leave room for both parties to tell their side of the story.
-This is not a counselling session, so there is a clear reason for doing this, namely to see where the heart of the problem lies.
+However, this is not a counselling session.
+The objective of the mediator is to see where the heart of the problem lies.

 Parties interests and concerns are the main tool used to mediate successfully.
 The mediator helps parties to identify these interests.
 There may not only be conflicting interests, but also common interests.
-Once these are clear to both parties, the way forward will often become evident and an agreement will follow.
+For example. parties agree on the future care of their children.
+Once the conflicting and common interests are clear to both parties, the way forward will often become evident and an agreement will follow.
 Some interests are more important than others and may be crossed off or traded.
 Or parties may find a compromise which harms neither position.
 The main thing is that parties themselves come to an agreement that is mutually beneficial and leads to a final solution.

 What can be agreed?